apicraft-dev/apicraft-rails/README.md

 end
 ```

-## Development

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/apicraft.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/apicraft/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/apicraft-dev/apicraft-rails.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/apicraft-dev/apicraft-rails/blob/main/CODE_OF_CONDUCT.md).

 ## License